 9. Improve your inventory

 Are there goods you have in stock that aren’t selling at the same pace as your other products?
 Those items mean money is tied up within the business.
-Buying more of these products won’t improve your cash flow, so get rid of them – even if you have to do it for a discount.
+Buying more of these products won’t improve cash flow, so get rid of them – even if you have to do it for a discount.
 You may like the product but if the demand isn’t there, it may hurt your business.

 10. Lease your equipment and supplies

-Leasing equipment is a great financial solution for any business.
+Equipment leasing is a great financial solution for any business.
 By renting assets under a financial lease, you can forecast more easily with regular monthly payments.
-Other finance options can provide other benefits – for example, refinancing or sale and leaseback can help your cash flow by freeing up working capital while also allowing you to continue using the equipment critical to your business.
+Other finance and leasing options can provide other benefits – for example, refinancing or sale and leaseback can help your cash flow by freeing up working capital while also allowing you to continue using the equipment critical to your business.
 Whether you need a fleet of vehicles, IT or telecoms equipment, leasing these assets will save you money in the long run.
 With a finance plan in place, rentals can be paid monthly or quarterly so you can put money into your business where it matters most.
 This is especially beneficial for small businesses and startups.